 Blog posts started sort of like online diaries or journals.
 But they quickly evolved into forums where any writer could share their expertise on any given topic.
 An interesting blog post could get attention.
 Soon, bloggers were creating content about everything from food to travel to raising chickens in your backyard.

 People caught on quickly that they could solicit “paid ads” to run alongside their blog posts.
 Why?
 Because they were developing audiences who were interested in products related to the topics they were blogging about.

 Soon, “how-to” content creation took off.
 And it wasn’t just in the consumer space — businesses got into the act, too, as companies wanted to share their industry expertise.
 Headlines shouted things like, “How To Sell Like a Pro,” or “5 Ways to Prepare Your Furnace for Winter.”

 The purpose of the content became not only to help readers by giving them valuable content — a practice known as content marketing — but also to draw an audience for the blogger’s (or the blogging company’s) products and services.

 Content amplification in the digital world, then, actually started back with blog posts providing information on relevant content.
 Professionally marketed blog posts made a lot of people successful back then — and they still do.

 The Infancy of Google Search

 How then, did bloggers draw readers to their blogs?
-Mostly through search engines — Google search, mostly.
-Google would scan all the content on the web, and using algorithms, rank content when readers searched for given terms, presenting the “quality content” up higher on the search engine results pages.
+Mostly through organic reach from search engines — Google search, mostly.
+Google would scan all the content on the web, and using algorithms, rank content when readers searched for given terms, based on their search intent, presenting the “quality content” up higher on the search engine results pages.